pirosow/VicHop_V1.3/README.md

 # Hi, here's how to use my vic hop macro!

 ### First, you can set your walkspeed in functions.py at line 18, aswell as your discord webhook at line 12 (it is mandatory to set those 2).
+You can also set the maximum time the macro will wait for the game to load (if it joins a restricted place for example) in findNightServer.py and findNightServerAlt.py.

 # How to run the macro
 The main computer has to use windows OS for now :/